 - SEO costs less than PPC.
 Although SEO may cost a business valuable time and resources (like paying for freelancers, SEO tools, or SEO agencies), it’s still considered more cost-effective in the long term.
 When quality content is created and drives high traffic to a website, you will find that you will no longer need to continue spending in order to make your customers see your site on the first page of the search engine.
 When customers decided to visit the website, it doesn’t cost anything whereas a PPC campaign is per click – therefore more cost.

 - SEO is user-friendly.
 Unlike some intrusive outbound marketing techniques like cold calling or interruptive ads, SEO is an inbound marketing technique.
 This appeals more to customers and is a less aggressive way of attracting users to your site.
 Having a solid SEO strategy also aligns with other areas of a business such as content and social media which makes up part of the user experience.

 The disadvantages of SEO

-- If your site isn’t up to scratch in terms of spam score, link profile and good content, there is a risk you can get penalised by Google.
-There are different types of Google penalties and various different reasons you may encounter them.
-Read more about this here.
+- If your site isn’t of great quality and scores high on the spam score, you risk getting penalised by Google.
+There are different types of Google penalties which you can more about here.

 - SEO is not a strategy that delivers overnight results.
 It can take several weeks for Google to index and rank your content accordingly.

-- A good Google ranking is not something definitive, as it depends on a wide array of factors.
+- A high Google ranking is not something definitive, as it depends on a wide array of factors.

 Sometimes, investing in organic search can take a little too long to stand out among the rising competition.
-If you want an instant bang for your buck, this is where PPC shines, whether you’re bringing in an agency or hiring a PPC consultant.
+If you want an instant bang for your buck, this is where PPC shines.

 The advantages of PPC